PratyushTripathy/global_flood_mapper/README.md

 The basic version of the tool allows the user to quickly create high-precision flood maps by simply selecting the area of interest from the dropwown menu and selecting the dates for before and during floods.
 The flood map can be directly downloaded from the GEE app either in PNG or SHP format.<br/>

 ## Advanced version - [link](https://pratyush_tripathy.users.earthengine.app/view/global-flood-mapper-advanced)<br/>
 The advanced version of the tool provides option to tweak a few parameters that influence the flood map.
-It permits the user to choose between ascending/descending pass, the threshold for Z value, water seasonality threshold, etc.
+It enables the user to choose between ascending/descending pass, the threshold for Z value, water seasonality threshold, the elevation and slope.

 Recommended citation:<br/>
 <em> Tripathy, P. & Malladi, T. Global Flood Mapper: A novel Google Earth Engine application for rapid flood mapping using Sentinel-1 SAR. </em>